andrew-henry/Tensorflow/README.md

 A TFX pipeline is a sequence of components that implement an ML pipeline which is specifically designed for scalable, high-performance machine learning tasks.
 Components are built using TFX libraries which can also be used individually.

 TensorFlow Hub
 --
+TensorFlow Hub is a repository of trained machine learning models ready for fine-tuning and deployable anywhere.
+Reuse trained models like BERT and Faster R-CNN with just a few lines of code.